ECronin1973/Applied_Statistics_MyWork/README.md

  https://www.scribbr.com/statistics/t-test/

- a t-test is a statistical test used to compare the means of two groups to determine if they are significantly different from each other.
-This is a fundamental method in hypothesis testing to assess the differences between groups
+ A t-test is a statistical test used to compare the means of two groups to determine if they are significantly different from each other.
+This is a fundamental method in hypothesis testing to assess the differences between groups.

  ##  How does a T-Test Work?

  https://www.statisticshowto.com/probability-and-statistics/t-test/

- A t-test is a statistical test used to compare the means of two groups to determine if they are significantly different from each other.
-This is a fundamental method in hypothesis testing to assess the differences between groups
+ The steps involved in a T-Test ensure that the t-test is conducted systematically and that the results are reliable and valid.
+They help in making informed decisions based on statistical evidence rather than mere speculation.
+The steps are as follows.

  ### Formulating Hypotheses